sensestage/ssdn_python/INSTALL.md

     $ sudo python setup.py install

 Go back to the main folder:

     $ cd ..

 -------------------------------------------------------------------
 Start the GUI interface:

     $ pydongui.py

-  will pop up a gui where you can set the options the default options are saved to a file named `pydondefaults.ini`, so that next time you open the program, you'll have the same defaults
+will pop up a gui where you can set the options; the default options are saved to a file named `pydondefaults.ini`, so that next time you open the program, you'll have the same defaults

 Now you can choose which kind of client to use:
   - datanetwork: integrate with the SenseWorld DataNetwork